michaelgeraldi/Hackathon-AIImpactChallenge-Frontend/README.md

-# Keroyok.AI Frontend
+# Kirjau Frontend

 A modern project management platform providing a comprehensive dashboard for project tracking, task management, and team collaboration.

 ## 🎯 Project Overview

-Keroyokin is a full-featured project management application designed for two primary user roles:
+Kirjau is a full-featured project management application designed for two primary user roles:

-- **Clients**: Project owners who can manage projects, track progress, and provide feedback with the help of AI.
+- **Clients**: Project owners who can manage projects, track progress, and provide feedback with help from AI Agents.
-- **Talent/Workers**: Freelancers and professionals who complete tasks and receive performance feedback from AI.
+- **Talent/Workers**: Freelancers and professionals who complete tasks and receive performance feedback from AI Agents.

 ## 📁 Project Structure